 510.4.2.1 Amplification systems and components.
 Buildings and structures that cannot support the required level of radio coverage shall be equipped with systems and components to enhance the public safety radio signals and achieve the required level of radio coverage specified in Sections 510.4.1 through 510.4.1.3.
-Public safety communications enhancement systems utilizing radio-frequency-emitting devices and cabling shall be approved allowed by the fire code official Public Safety Radio System Operator.
+Public safety communications enhancement systems utilizing radio-frequency-emitting devices and cabling shall be allowed by the Public Safety Radio System Operator.
 Prior to installation, all RF-emitting devices shall have the certification of the radio licensing authority and be suitable for public safety use.

 510.4.2.2 Technical criteria.
-The fire code official Public Safety Radio System Operator shall maintain a document providing the specific technical information and requirements for the emergency responder communications coverage system.
-This document shall contain, but not be limited to, provide the various frequencies required, the location of radio sites, the effective radiated power of radio sites, the maximum propagation delay in microseconds, the applications being used and other supporting technical information necessary for system design upon request by the building owner or owner's representative.
+The Public Safety Radio System Operator shall provide the various frequencies required, the location of radio sites, the effective radiated power of radio sites, the maximum propagation delay in microseconds, the applications being used and other supporting technical information necessary for system design upon request by the building owner or owner's representative.

-510.4.2.3 Standby power Power supply sources.
+510.4.2.3 Power supply sources.
 Emergency responder radio coverage systems shall be provided with dedicated standby batteries or provided with 2-hour standby batteries and connected to the facility generator power system in accordance with Section 1203.
 The standby power supply shall be capable of operating the emergency responder radio coverage system at 100-percent system capacity for a duration of not less than 12 hours.